snebo/NestJS-Interview-Questions-And-Answers/README.md

     Yes, it is possible to use other languages with NestJS.
 NestJS is language agnostic, meaning that it can work with any language that can compile to JavaScript.

-    As for Python, Ruby, or other languages, they can't be used directly with NestJS because NestJS relies on the Node.js runtime, which executes JavaScript.
-As for Python, Ruby, or other languages, they can't be used directly with NestJS because NestJS relies on the Node.js runtime, which executes JavaScript.
+    As for Python, Ruby, or other languages, they can't be used directly with NestJS because NestJS relies on the Node.js runtime, which executes JavaScript

     However, you can certainly build separate services in Python, Ruby, or any other language, and have them communicate with your NestJS application via HTTP, gRPC, or any other communication protocol.
 This is a common pattern in microservices architecture.